Table of Contents

 Reserve standards (What backing must look like)

+A central design goal is 1:1 backing with restricted, high-quality reserve assets.
 The compliance posture is designed to make reserve claims verifiable through recurring transparency and supervisory access.

 The Act is structured around the concept that payment stablecoins must be redeemable for a fixed amount of monetary value under publicly disclosed redemption policies, including clear disclosure of associated fees and procedures.